 Duration: April 13 - May 26, 2019

-Do you Want to Know How to Take the Most of Your Trip in Japan?
-So Check this out!
+Want to Know How to Take the Most of Your Trip in Japan?
+Check this out!

-Many of the places above are in rural since they require a lot of space.
+Many of the places above are in remote rural areas.
 This means it’s not easy to get there even for Japanese tourists.
 If you’re not confident in your navigation skills, hiring a private guide and car are convenient options.
-I doubt that conventional tours don’t include these flower parks and festivals so you can request a tour by writing about what you’d like to see or where you’d like to go.
+The conventional tours may not include these flower parks and festivals so you can request a tour by writing about what you’d like to see or where you’d like to go.
 The guides that are available on the date that you request will recommend a tour itinerary just for you.